 You have no items in your bag. get the Epoch

 Abstract.
-Hypersphere Cosmology presents an alternative to the expanding universe of the standard LCDM Big Bang model.
-In Hypersphere cosmology, a universe finite and unbounded in both space and time has a small positive curvature and a form of rotation.
-The positive curvature appears as an acceleration A that accounts for the cosmological redshift of distant galaxies and a stereographic projection of radiant flux from distant sources that makes them appear dimmer and hence more distant.
+Hypersphere Cosmology presents an alternative to the expanding universe of the standard LCDM-Big Bang model.
+In Hypersphere Cosmology, a universe finite and unbounded in both space and time has a small positive spacetime curvature and a form of rotation.
+This positive spacetime curvature appears as an acceleration A that accounts for the cosmological redshift of distant galaxies and a stereographic projection of radiant flux from distant sources that makes them appear dimmer and hence more distant.

-11) Commentary.
-The Hypersphere Cosmology seeks to replace the standard LCDM Big Bang cosmological model with something approaching its exact opposite.
+Commentary.
+The Hypersphere Cosmology model seeks to replace the standard LCDM Big Bang cosmological model with something approaching its exact opposite.

-In HC the universe does not expand, it remains as a finite but unbounded structure in both space and time with a spatial and temporal horizon of about 13bn light years and 13bn yr.
+In HC the universe does not expand, it remains as a finite but unbounded structure in both space and time with spatial and temporal horizons of about 13bn light years and 13bn years.
 The HC universe does not collapse because its major gravitationally bound structures all rotate back and forth to their antipode positions over a 26bnyr period about randomly aligned axes, giving the universe no overall angular momentum and no observable axis of rotation.

-The small positive spacetime curvature of the Glome type Hypersphere of the universe has many effects, it redshifts light traveling across it, it prevents smaller hyperspheres or singularities forming within black holes and it gradually causes black holes to eject mass and energy.
+The small positive spacetime curvature of the Glome type Hypersphere of the universe has many effects, it redshifts light traveling across it, it lenses distant objects making them look further away.

-In HC the CMBR simply represents the temperature of the universe, and it consists of redshifted radiation that has reached thermodynamic equilibrium with the thin intergalactic medium***
+In HC the Cosmic Microwave Background Radiation simply represents the temperature of the universe, and it consists of redshifted radiation that has reached thermodynamic equilibrium with the thin intergalactic medium***

 In terms of the enormously dimmed flux from very distant sources the antipode will appear to lie an infinite distance away, and beyond direct observation, even though the antipode of any point in the universe lies about 13bnlyr distant.